Things to do in Daylesford: Where to Eat, Drink, Sleep & Explore

 From spa retreats and retail therapy, to fine dining and nature-filled wonder, these are the best things to do in Daylesford for a dreamy weekend getaway.

-Victoria’s famous spa sanctuary, Daylesford is an oasis of calm where luxurious spa retreats, fields of lavender and charming boutique cottages sit amongst acres of fairytale rural landscapes.
+Victoria’s famous spa sanctuary Daylesford is an oasis of calm where luxurious spa retreats, fields of lavender and charming boutique cottages are set amongst acres of fairytale rural landscapes.

-So get ready to experience the magic of Daylesford – we’ve put together an essential checklist of things to do in Daylesford and where to eat, drink, stay and explore.
-Prepare for the serenity that will ensue...
+We’ve put together an essential checklist of things to do in Daylesford and rounded up where to eat, drink, stay and explore.

 Things to do in Daylesford: Eat

 A trip to Daylesford wouldn't be complete without sampling the region's delicious local fare.
 And this town is known for it — its reputation as a foodie hub continues to grow at rapid speed.
 Discover an array of fantastic cafés, restaurants and fine dining institutions, from the fanciest restaurant in town to the trusted café the locals swear by.
 Here are our go-to stops for foodie indulgence.

 Kadota may be one of Daylesford’s newest restaurants, but it’s already won a flurry of acclaim and national interest.
 Japanese-trained owner and chef Aaron Schembri has an impressive CV, having worked at a three Michelin star restaurant in Osaka along with stints at the Press Club and Saxe back home.
 With Kadota he and his wife have created a calming, timber-filled venue that champions slow and restorative dining.
 The seven-course menu changes with the seasons, with inclusions such as fresh sashimi, shio koji braised free-range pork dumplings and scallop ceviche.